Mambulya/UniversityPY/README.md

-The repository consists of Mathematical Statistics, Data Analysis, and other staff.
+The repository consists of Mathematical Statistics, Data Analysis, and other stuff.